Amex Hilton Surpass review: Improved weekend night certificate and more

 Hilton is a favorite among Million Mile Secrets readers and staff because it’s so easy to earn Hilton Honors points and use points at Hilton hotels.
-Depending on your travel destination, you can choose from luxury brand hotels, like Waldorf Astoria, or book a family-friendly option like Hampton Inn, which offers free hot breakfast for all hotel guests.
+You can choose a luxury hotel, like Waldorf Astoria, or a family-friendly Hampton Inn, which offers free hot breakfast for all hotel guests.

-The refreshed Hilton Honors American Express Surpass® Card (previously the Hilton Honors American Express Ascend Card) is an excellent option for travelers who book Hilton hotels.
-For a limited time through August 28, 2019, the Hilton Surpass card is offering an increased welcome bonus of 130,000 Hilton Honors points plus a weekend night certificate at nearly any Hilton after you meet minimum spending requirements.
+The refreshed Hilton Honors American Express Surpass® Card is an excellent option for travelers who book Hilton hotels.
+The card is offering a welcome bonus of 125,000 Hilton Honors points after you meet minimum spending requirements.

-You can replenish points quickly by earning lots of bonus points on paid Hilton stays and other useful bonus spending categories, including US restaurants and US supermarkets.
+You can replenish points quickly by earning lots of bonus points on paid Hilton stays and other useful bonus spending categories, including U.S. restaurants and U.S. supermarkets — and because the novel coronavirus has severely hindered travel, these Hilton cards will give you the opportunity to earn hotel points and elite status much faster.
+I’ll explain!

-A free standard night at Hilton hotels generally costs 10,000-95,000 Hilton points per night, so the bonus points are more than enough for a night at any top Hilton hotel or multiple nights at less expensive locations.
-Plus, you can make the most of your weekend night certificate by booking a high-end Hilton property (like a Conrad or Waldorf Astoria), which can sometimes cost $800 or more (here’s a list of exclusions).
+A free standard night at Hilton hotels generally costs between 10,000 and 95,000 Hilton Honors points per night, so the bonus points are more than enough for a night at any top Hilton hotel, or for multiple nights at less expensive locations.

-Hilton is one of the biggest hotel chains, so there’s likely a Hilton hotel nearby, no matter where you’re traveling.
+Hilton is one of the biggest hotel chains, so there’s likely a Hilton hotel no matter where you travel.
 Hilton hotel brands include:

 - Embassy Suites